 - Navigate to the Share your campaign section of the Campaign Builder.

-- Toggle the Facebook slider to a green checkmark.
+- Toggle the Facebook slider to a check mark.

 - In the field provided, edit the message you want to include with your post.